Dragonfire (video game): Gameplay

 Each level of Dragonfire has two stages.
 The first stage is a side view of the character trying to cross a drawbridge to reach a castle.
 To traverse the bridge, the player must duck under high fireballs and jump over low fireballs.
 Upon success, the second stage begins, which has a more top-down point of view.
 The player guides the character around the room collecting treasure and dodging fireballs spewed by a dragon that patrols the bottom of the screen.
 Collecting every piece of treasure opens a door to the next level.

 A single hit from a fireball in either stage takes one of the player's seven initial lives.
 In each level, the character and fireballs get progressively faster.

 Reception

 Electronic Games in 1983 described Dragonfire as "especially useful as an introduction to fantasy gaming for younger players — while still having enough thrills to please the rest".
 The game would go on to receive a Certificate of Merit in the category of "1984 Best Videogame Audio-Visual Effects (Less than 16K ROM)" at the 5th annual Arkie Awards.

-Legacy

-A remake was announced in 2018 for the Intellivision Amico.